Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 htop -u $USER
 ```

-Notice the PR (Priority) and NI (Niceness) columns in htop.
+Notice the PR (Priority) and NI (Niceness) columns in `htop`.
 A nice value is user-specified and determines a job's priority.
 Why worry about the priority of your processes?
 Some of your long CPU-intensive jobs may be not as important as those of other users.
 You can be *nice* by adding `nice` in front of all your non-inportant jobs to give them lower priority.

 To run the `shovill` assembly job again in *low-priority mode* using `nice` you would run it like: